hbashton/VIIPER/docs/clients/rust.md

 ## Generated Constants and Maps

-The Rust SDK generates constants and lazy-static maps for each device type.
+The Rust client library generates constants and lazy-static maps for each device type.

 ### Keyboard Constants